Donna Riley

-Donna Riley is currently the Kamyar Haghighi Head of the School of Engineering Education at Purdue University.
+Donna Riley is currently the Jim and Ellen King Dean of Engineering and Computing at University of New Mexico.
 Riley is known for her work in challenging traditional notions of engineering education.
 Riley has worked to incorporate a intersectional approach to engineering and uses STS (science and technology studies) as a framework for understanding how engineering affects society in a social and political way.

 Education

 Donna Riley attended middle and high school at the Westridge School for Girls from 1982 to 1989.
 She started her higher education career by receiving a B.S. in chemical engineering from Princeton University.
 She then went on to receive a M.S. and Ph.D. in engineering and public policy from Carnegie Mellon University.

 Early life

 Riley grew up in Los Angeles and became interested in environmental and social justice issues after attending different events and workshops on different topics.
 When deciding on what to study in college her father, a chemical engineer, suggested engineering.
 Going from an all girls high school to Princeton, Riley was shocked to realize that many of her peers felt that women didn’t belong in engineering.
 This, along with other experiences of sexist microaggressions led Riley the get involved in the Woman’s center at Princeton.

 At Princeton Riley also noticed a difference in the way her engineering classes were taught compared to classes in other disciplines.
 This would end up being a catalyst for her future teaching styles.